Kansas Initiative for Stroke Survival (KISS)

 Emergent Stroke Ready (ESR) Hospitals

-ESRHs, hospitals that diagnose, treat, and transport acute stroke patients to a higher level of care as warranted, are located throughout the state of Kansas.
-ESRHs must annually attest to Kansas State Stroke Task Force their continued compliance with criteria outlined below and must comply with these criteria 24 hours a day, 365 days a year.
+ESRHs must annually attest to the Kansas State Stroke Task Force that they continue to meet the criteria outlined below.
+Hospitals designated as ESRHs must comply with these criteria 24 hours a day, 365 days a year.

-• Written transfer agreement with a hospital with neurosurgical expertise;
+• Maintain a written transfer agreement with a hospital that has neurosurgical expertise.

-• Director of stroke care to oversee hospital stroke policies and procedures.
-This may be a clinical staff member or the designee of the hospital administrator;
+• Designate a Director of Stroke Care to oversee hospital stroke policies and procedures.
+This may be a clinical staff member or a designee of the hospital administrator.

-• Ability to conduct brain image tests (e.g. CT scan) at all times;
+• Maintain the ability to conduct brain imaging tests (e.g., CT scan) at all times.

-• Ability to conduct blood coagulation studies at all times;
+• Maintain the ability to conduct blood coagulation studies at all times.